schrum2/MarioDiffusion/README.md

 ```
 train-conditional.bat 0 Mar1and2 regular
 ```
 The `0` is an experiment number which can be replaced with any integer.
 Both `Mar1and2` and `regular` are referring to portions of the dataset file names that will be used for training, though they also indicate some settings for the model.
 For example, you can switch `regular` to `absence` and a different style of captions will be used for training.
 If you switch it to `negative` then negative guidance will be used during training, allowing for negative prompts during inference.
+Note that immediately after training, this batch file will create various output samples and also evaluate the performance of the model in terms of caption adherence score, which takes a while extra.
-If you know you want to repeat an experiment multiple times and train multiple copies of the same model, then you can use this command:
+If you know you want to repeat an experiment multiple times and train multiple copies of the same model (and evaluate all of them), then you can use this command:
 ```
 batch_runner.bat train-conditional.bat 0 4 Mar1and2 regular
 ```